boku7/BokuLoader/README.md

 ## Initial Project Goals
 + Cross compile the Windows User-Defined Reflective Loader Cobalt Strike provides with mingw-gcc from macOS/Linux.
-+ Write inline assembly into the project.
++ Figure out how to implement inline assembly into a C project.
 + Have the reflective loader be compatible with Cobalt Strike via the API functionality and kit provided in the new update.
 + Learn how reflective loader works.
 + Write my own reflective loader in assembly.